What Does a Workers’ Compensation Insurance Policy Cover?

 As a small business owner, you have a lot of responsibilities.

 Paying the mortgage or rent, processing payroll, and tracking inventory are just a few.
 One of your most important tasks is ensuring employee safety.

 One of the best ways to do this is by obtaining a Workers' Compensation policy.
 This is the easy part.
 Knowing exactly what the policy covers can be a little more complicated.

 Keep reading for an employer's guide to Workers' Compensation policies and coverage.

 The Benefits of Having a Workers' Compensation Policy

-Without a policy in place, injured employees may be able to sue you for things like lost wages, pain and suffering, and exorbitant medical bills.
-Or, you may be fined by a state because you do not have the required workers' compensation insurance in place.
+Without a policy in place, injured employees may be able to sue you for things like lost wages and exorbitant medical bills.
+Or, you may be fined by a state because you do not have the required Workers' Compensation insurance in place.